AhmedYaser-Mt/Project-15-Double-Linked-List-Class/README.md

 MyDblLinkedList.PrintList();
 ```

+---

 ## 📚 Learning Methodology

-This project strictly follows the course methodology:
+This project strictly follows the ProgrammingAdvices methodology:

 - No rushing or guessing

-- No adding features from personal assumptions
+- No adding features based on assumptions

-- Following a step-by-step instructor-driven approach
+- Step-by-step instructor-driven implementation

-- Implementing first, then reviewing the official solution
+- Writing code first, then reviewing the official solution

 - Understanding why before extending or optimizing

-This approach ensures strong foundations and avoids confusion later.
+This approach ensures strong fundamentals and long-term clarity.

 ---

 ## 🚀 Future Enhancements

-This README is initial and will be updated as the project evolves with:

-- Additional methods and utilities
+- Additional utility methods

-- Extended functionality
+- Extended safety and validation

-- Integration with other projects

-- Better abstraction and safety improvements
+- Better abstraction and encapsulation

+- Integration with other data structures

 ---